 Probation Officers have also offered assistance with various special projects throughout Berks County such as: high school football games, National Night Out, Governor Mifflin Community Days, and Exeter May Day.

 Two probation officers are assigned to Reading Senior High School.
 These officers spend approximately 75% of their workweek at the high schools.
 The goals of this unit are to improve school attendance and academic performance, and decrease disciplinary referrals.

 Specialized Probation Services

 This unit consists of three probation officers who are trained specifically to supervise offenders with problem sexual behavior.
 Particular emphasis is placed on monitoring offender behavior in the home and the community, socialization skills, victim empathy, and satisfactory participation in treatment.

 Special Supervision Unit

-In an effort to better serve the victims of crimes committed in Berks County, Probation Officer Kathy Spotts has been assigned solely to work with victims.
+In an effort to better serve the victims of crimes committed in Berks County, Probation Officer Alison Campbell has been designated as a Victim/Witness Advocate and assigned solely to work with victims and witnesses.
 She will help by answering questions, calculating financial damages, or simply being available in a victim's time of need.
-Kathy may be contacted at (610) 478-3200 between the hours of 8:00am and 4:30pm Monday through Friday.
+Alison may be contacted at (610) 478-3200 ext.
+6427, or via email at: firstname.lastname@example.org, between the hours of 8:00am and 4:00pm, Monday through Friday.